nasa/aegis/README.md

 For all install methods, do the following:

 1. Create a `./.env` and `./.env.secret` file by running `./scripts/make-dotenv.sh` in the terminal.
+2. Get the secret values to place in `.env.secret` from another AEGIS developer.
-2. Run `./scripts/make-dev-ssl-cert.sh` in a terminal to setup a self-signed certificate.
+3. Run `./scripts/make-dev-ssl-cert.sh` in a terminal to setup a self-signed certificate.
-3. **Elevated privileges required:** Add `127.0.0.1 aegis-local.fit.nasa.gov` to your "hosts" file.
+4. **Elevated privileges required:** Add `127.0.0.1 aegis-local.fit.nasa.gov` to your "hosts" file.
    1. Windows: Open the start menu, type "notepad", right-click on "Notepad" and select "open as administrator".
 In Notepad go to `C:\Windows\System32\drivers\etc`, show all files, and open the `hosts` file.
    2. Mac: Edit `/etc/hosts`
    3. Content to add at the bottom of the file (add CODA/Maestro/Labs while you're at it):